vananos/evento/src/main/java/io/github/vananos/lamia/README.md

 ```shell script
  ls | grep build.gradle || echo "Your are staying in a wrong directory"
 ```
-If you're in a wrong directory, you need to set you workdir to project root.
+If you're in a wrong directory, you need to set your workdir to project root.

 * Run backend
 ```shell script
 ./gradlew run
 ```

-Somewhere in stdout you should see substring
+Somewhere in the stdout you should see a substring
 ```shell script
 oejs.Server:main: Started
 ```